 The topic of helping the environment typically elicits thoughts of reducing landfill space, recycling, protecting the rainforests, and cutting carbon emissions.
 These are all important steps to protecting our natural resources, but homeowners can also play a role in preserving our environment for future generations.
 In today's blog post, we'll look at four ways to help the environment through property improvements.

-In our previous post, we discussed how residential and commercial property owners have many choices when it comes to landscape maintenance, and how they fall into the categories of the Good, the Bad and the Ugly.
-Today's blog post will highlight the Good, Bad and Ugly tree service companies for residential and commercial property owners.
+In our previous post, we discussed how commercial property owners have many choices when it comes to landscape maintenance, and how they fall into the categories of the Good, the Bad and the Ugly.
+Today's blog post will highlight the Good, Bad and Ugly tree service companies for commercial property owners.

 When it comes to maintaining trees and plants, Houston area property owners know that plant maintenance and tree work can be a challenge with our heat, humidity and mosquitos.
 Many property owners will look for shortcuts or products that simplify their tree care needs, and some opt to use fertilizer spikes for their trees and plants.
 While these fertilizer spikes claim to provide nutrients to your trees and plants while also saving you time, their use can be detrimental to your plant and tree health.